 Where do Snails Fit in the Animal Food Chain?

-Snails have an essential place in the animal food chain.
-They are instrumental to the process dubbed calcium cycling.
-These gastropod mollusks find calcium from their food, accumulate it in their shells and further pass it up to the food chain to their predators (either shell invaders or crushers).
+Snails have an important place in the animal food chain.
+They are instrumental in the process dubbed calcium cycling.
+These gastropod mollusks find calcium from their food, accumulate it in their shells, and further pass it to the food chain to their predators (either shell invaders or crushers).

 In general, these invertebrates provide the perfect sources for not only cleaning up the ecosystem by taking their role as organic decomposers but also supplying food for a vast range of creatures in the food chain, some of which have been highlighted above.